-Sometime after midnight on the night of June 7, 2019, my son Josiah was murdered during a carjacking while passing through the Yakama Reservation on his way to the Gorge Amphitheater in Washington state.
-He and the driver of the vehicle were headed to see the band Dead & Company.
-They never arrived.
+Sometime after midnight on the night of June 7, 2019, my son Josiah was murdered during a carjacking on a dark, high desert highway while passing through the Yakama Reservation on his way to see a Dead & Company concert at the Gorge Amphitheater in Washington state.

 Want to follow along?
 Subscribe to receive updates!